ryanwpark/fullstack/README.md

 To retrieve a clone.
-  in terminal, direct to a new folder[with cd] and type "git clone https://github.com/ryanwpark/fullstack" Congratulations
+  in terminal, direct to a new folder[with cd] and type "git clone https://github.com/ryanwpark/fullstack"

-steps to run locally
+Steps to run locally

     1) in terminal, "cd client"
     2) in terminal, "npm install"
     3) in terminal, "npm start"

     How to Login as a Patient
   Once the website is up locally, you can login in clicking the blue button "Have an account?
 Login to book an appointment!".